Contents

 5. Where Humans Actually Win #

-Moment 1: 04-21, signal #8.
-AI got stopped out of an ETH perp long at -2%.
-The human checked funding rate that day, saw -0.03% (market was already extremely bearish-positioned), and decided to ignore the stop.
-30 hours later ETH rebounded and the human closed at +1.4%.
-The human won on "intuition" — but the underlying read was something AI couldn't see: when funding rates are at extremes against you, your stop level is exactly the price the market has priced in.
+Moment 1: checking funding before the stop.
+The AI gets stopped out of a perp long, while the human notices funding is already at an extreme (market heavily one-sided) and decides to ignore the stop; the move then rebounds and the human wins on "intuition."
+The underlying read is something AI's execution layer can't see: when funding rates are at extremes against you, your stop level is exactly the price the market has priced in.

-Moment 2: 04-18, signal #7.
-AI hit the first-stage TP at +4% on BTC and sold.
-The human saw strong ETF inflow data that day and decided to delay TP.
-BTC ran another +0.8%.
-The human caught a "macro signal AI couldn't see" — ETF flow data isn't in AI's execution layer, AI only reads candles and prices.
+Moment 2: a macro signal AI can't see.
+The AI hits the first-stage TP and sells, while the human sees strong ETF inflow data and decides to delay TP, catching another leg up.
+ETF flow data isn't in AI's execution layer — it only reads candles and prices.

-Those two wins added about +0.4pp.
-But the human lost -2.0pp across three other rule-breaks.
-Translation: in this experiment, "human intuition" had negative expected value.
-Individual intuition quality varies — a trader with 10 years of experience might be able to make rule-breaking +EV.
+These wins are limited, while the human tends to lose more across other rule-breaks.
+Translation: for most people, "human intuition" has negative expected value in this kind of comparison.
+Individual intuition quality varies — an experienced trader might be able to make rule-breaking +EV.
 Most can't.

 This is the key question with AI auto-trading: it's a patch for retail traders with poor discipline, and a straitjacket for experienced traders with good discipline.